I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Let’s get in the water before we do anything else!” she said.

 She was our pied piper.
 She had a way of casting a spell of contentment on others by her mere presence.
-And her phenomenal weed didn’t hurt matters either.
+And her “phenomenal” weed didn’t hurt matters either.
 Feinman and I would follow her lead anywhere.
-She created magic and danced around it like a divine princess of unbridled joy.
-The following week after her dance performance, Pauletta left for the East Coast and I never saw her again.
+She created magic and danced around it like a divine goddess, like Circe, in a trance of unbridled joy.
+The following week after her graduation performance, Pauletta left for the East Coast and I never saw her again.
 Poof.
-Like an apparition that had come into our lives to change them forever, gone in the wind when we were looking the other way.
+Like an apparition that had come into my life to change it forever, she was gone in the wind when I was looking the other way.

-But, that weekend, now it was pure magic.
-We frolicked about, napped under the shade trees and cooled ourselves in the river.
-Camping together this first time, we discovered our bliss as a couple.
+But, that last weekend with her, now it was so pure, it was really something.
+The three of us frolicked about, napped under the shade trees and cooled ourselves in the river.
+Camping together this first time, Jake and I discovered our bliss as a couple.
 By the end of Sunday afternoon, we had plotted a bigger trip together:

 Just before our trip, my twentieth birthday rolled up in early July and Feinman arranged a surprise party for me at his apartment.
 We went out to dinner and when we returned, I noticed an unfamiliar jacket flung over one of the living room chairs.
 There were always friends visiting, so I guess I figured it was somehow left by one of them on a recent visit.
 Catching the direction of my gaze, Feinman deflected my line of thought swiftly.